Should ‘Cheat Meals’ Be Part Of a Healthy Lifestyle?

 I know it can be confusing whether to have a cheat meal or not, so today I’m going to talk about whether they can affect your progress.
 I know a lot of you are still adjusting to changes in your diet from starting BBG, so this might answer some questions!

 While the name implies something naughty or taboo, cheat meals can be helpful.
 I refer to cheat meals as an indulgence in food or drink, something you may enjoy once a week.
 Cheat meals aren’t something that is needed in a healthy diet, but they can be used to help you adjust to a new healthy eating plan.

 How do cheat meals work?

-I don’t necessarily mean a cheat meal is also a license to go all out and binge.
+I don’t necessarily mean a cheat meal is also a license to go all out and binge - in fact it can be useful part about teaching yourself how to stop binge eating.
 It’s a small indulgence so you don’t feel as though you are depriving yourself, or missing out on anything.
 BUT — it’s all about moderation.
 If you want to indulge a craving for ice cream, maybe choose to have a small bowl.
 Try not to go overboard and eat more than one serve.
 OR, if you’re going out to dinner with friends, you might choose to make that your cheat meal.

 Cheat meals and a healthy lifestyle

 As long as they are done properly, cheat meals can actually be an effective tool in your healthy lifestyle ‘toolkit’.
 By incorporating an occasional cheat meal into their eating plan each week, some BBG girls have found it easier to stick to their healthy eating habits in the long term.